Nvim :help pages, generated

 -- Plugin's code can be used directly after `add()`

-.
+version.
 Let's say, plugin

-named 'plugin1' has changed to vim.version.range('*')
+named 'plugin1' has changed to vim.version.range('*').

-vim.pack.update({ 'plugin1' })
+vim.pack.update({ 'plugin1' }).

-set to current commit hash.
+version set to current revision.
+Get

-set to whichever version you
+version set to whichever version you

 want it to be updated.